-If you are uncertain if the career is for you we advise that you take the Introduction Course over 6 weeks (part time).
+If you are uncertain if the career is for you we advise that you take the Introduction Course a 12 hour course over either 4 or 6 weeks (part time).
 This will give you an insight into what counselling is about, the theory behind the different modalities and an overview into CBT.
 There are no assignments set for this course and we run two per term at our site in Luton and St Albans.
 This is an excellent course to begin building your listening and conversational skills.
 You do not have to have completed the Introduction Course before you start the Foundation Course.
-Cost: £225 and bookable here.
+Cost: From £285 and bookable here.

 Foundation Certificate – this is a 1 year part time course starting September

-We run various times, day or evenings at Luton and St Albans.
+We run various times, day or evenings at St Albans, Bedford, Luton Welwyn Garden City and Clapham.
 This course requires an application form to be submitted before September and you may be asked to attend interview.

 There is currently no funding available towards costs of this course.

 The Foundation Certificate is typically taken by people who want have an element of counselling required as part of their current job eg school support staff/pastoral care or working in a counselling agency.
 Or it is taken as the first course in building a career as a counsellor.

 A Foundation Certificate course lasts for 30-36 weeks and follows the school terms.

 Students will complete two assignments during the year and take part in experiential work.

 This course is required (or similar) before students can progress to the Diploma Courses and will need to have satisfactorily completed personal development and assignments.